kracejic/cleanCppProject/readme.md

 * git - for downloading external resources
 * Doxygen for docs (*Graphviz for more graphs in docs, PlantUML for more UML diagrams*, PlantUML needs java)
 * clang-tools for static analysis and formating
-* cpp check for another static analysis
+* cppcheck for another static analysis

+#### Prerequisites on Linux

-Arch Linux: `sudo pacman -S cmake g++ graphviz git clang clang-tools-extra cppcheck`, download plantuml.jar and have it somewhere where *PATH* points to
+* Arch Linux: `sudo pacman -S cmake g++ graphviz git clang clang-tools-extra cppcheck java-runtime-common`
+    * download plantuml.jar and have it somewhere where *PATH* points to

-Ubuntu: `sudo apt-get install cmake g++ graphviz plantuml git clang clang-tools-extra`
+* Ubuntu 16.04: `sudo apt-get install cmake g++ graphviz plantuml git clang clang-tidy clang-format`

 #### Prerequisites on Windows